mjeronimo/carma2/README.md

     * The carma_project() macro serves as a single source for compiler settings, etc.

 * CarmaNode
+    * A base class for CARMA nodes in the system
     * Derives from rclcpp_lifecycle::LifecycleNode (could also be a template that can use either Node or LifecycleNode)
     * Automatically creates a bond with the lifecycle manager (see: https://github.com/ros/bond_core)
     * System alert capable

+* Perception Subsystem
+    * All nodes are lifecycle nodes
+    * All nodes are composable nodes loaded into a single container
+        * A stub Carma Delphi Srr2 Driver
+        * A stub Carma Velodyne LiDAR Driver
+        * A sample "camera driver" sending images to a client
+        * A sample camera client to receive images
+    * No-copy messages communication within the subsystem

+* Localization Subsystem
+    * All nodes are lifecycle nodes
+        * A stub dead_reckoner node
+        * A stub ekf_localizer node node
+        * Localization Health Monitor
+            * With sample parameters
+            * Handles LocalizationStatusReport messages
+            * Messages sent manually using a sample command line program

-* Lifecycle Manager
+* System Controller
-    * Manages the lifecycle nodes, initiating state transitions
+    * A Lifecycle Manager that manages the state of the CARMA nodes (lifecycle nodes), initiating state transitions
     * Monitors bonds with the managed nodes, can detect lack of heartbeat and initialize restarted nodes
+        * The launch system restarts the nodes, based on "respawn" setting
+    * Messages (such as SHUTDOWN) can be sent manually via a command-line program
     * System alert capable

-* Subsystems
-    * Lifecycle management of a subsystem
-    * Composable Nodes - likely used per-subsystem

-* Recovery
-    * What to do here?
+# Issues

+* When setting the composable node container to respawn, the contained composable nodes aren't reloaded
+* If a ComposableNode crashes, does it bring down the container?

 # Architecture Questions

-* If a ComposableNode crashes, does it bring down the container?
-    * What about respawning CompsableNodes (can't use 'respawn' in the launch file)

-* All CARMA nodes as lifecycle nodes?
-Yes

-* All CARMA nodes as Composable nodes?
-Yes

 * Is there a lifecycle manager for each subsystem?
 No, only one central lifecycle manager to start.
-    * With one central lifecycle manager that interacts with the subsystems?

 * What is the recovery strategy?
     * Notify the system monitor?